Scalar curvature operator for models of loop quantum gravity on a cubical graph: The curvature operator

 The possibility of defining a symmetric factor ordering is a necessary requirement from the perspective that any classically real-valued geometrical observable, such as the scalar curvature, should be represented by a self-adjoint quantum operator.
 In addition, the symmetric form of the curvature operator can be used as a part of the physical Hamiltonian in models of loop quantum gravity deparametrized with respect to a scalar field, where the Hamiltonian is interpreted as the generator of physical time evolution, and therefore has to be a self-adjoint operator.

 We may note that if we tried to extend our construction, in its present form, to define a curvature operator on the entire Hilbert space of loop quantum gravity (which includes states based on all possible graphs), we would encounter a known problem which would prevent the adjoint operator from being densely defined.
 The issue arises from the fact that the holonomies contained in the parallel transported flux operators act by changing the spin quantum numbers of the state on which the curvature operator acts, and in some cases the action of the operator produces a state where the spin of an edge has become equal to zero -- in other words, the edge has been ''erased'' from the graph.
-On the full Hilbert space the action of the adjoint operator on such a state will be ill-defined, essentially because there are infinitely many inequivalent ways in which the adjoint operator can reintroduce the missing edge (even if we are working at the level of diffeomorphism invariant states).\footnote{For a more detailed discussion of this point, see \eg section 13.5 of \cite{thesis}, where the phenomenon of the ''disappearing edge'' is examined in the context of Thiemann's regularization of the Hamiltonian constraint.} For this reason, it is necessary to perform our construction of the curvature operator on the Hilbert space of a fixed graph, if we wish to obtain a symmetric operator as the result.
+On the full Hilbert space the action of the adjoint operator on such a state will be ill-defined, essentially because there are infinitely many inequivalent ways in which the adjoint operator can reintroduce the missing edge (even if we are working at the level of diffeomorphism invariant states).\footnote{For a more detailed discussion of this point, see \eg section 13.5 of \cite{thesis}, where the phenomenon of the ''disappearing edge'' is examined in the context of Thiemann's regularization of the Hamiltonian constraint.} For this reason, it is necessary to introduce some limitation on the set of graphs being considered -- \eg by restricting to just a single fixed graph, as we have chosen to do -- in order to ensure that a symmetric operator can be obtained as the result of the construction.